 The accompanying financial statements are intended only to present the financial position, financial performance, and cash flows in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and with the International Financial Reporting Standards, International Accounting Standards, interpretations as well as related guidance endorsed by the Financial Supervisory Commission of the Republic of China.
 The standards, procedures and practices to review such financial statements are those generally accepted and applied in the Republic of China.
 The independent auditors' report and the accompanying financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
+If there is any conflict between or any difference in the interpretation version prepared and used in the Republic of China.
 If there is any conflict between, or any difference in the interpretation of the English version and Chinese version, the Chinese-language independent auditors' report and financial statements shall prevail.